What is Cladribine (Leustat® or LITAK)?

 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
+Before or on the day of treatment, you will have a blood test.
 This is to check that it is safe for you to have chemotherapy.

 Your course of chemotherapy

-Your course of chemotherapy will depend on the type of cancer you have.
+Your course of chemotherapy will depend on the type of leukaemia you have.

-It may be given as a continuous drip (infusion) over 7 days.
+• over 7 days as a continuous drip through a vein.
 You may need to stay in hospital for this treatment.

 Some people may need up to 6 cycles of treatment.
 A cycle is the course of treatment followed by a rest period.
 Each cycle usually takes 28 days (4 weeks).